10 Less Famous Australian Snakes

 Source: iNaturalist user Rolf Lawrenz – CC BY 4.0

-Australia has a disproportionate amount of snakes with orange-brown bodies, followed by a black head or neck.
-This list alone has several, but the red-naped snake (Furina diadema) has one clear ID sign: the namesake red patch between the two black patches higher up.
-Red-naped snakes average at 45cm, and are especially common in suburban Brisbane.
-They sometimes falls into backgarden swimming pools, or are dragged through the cat-flap by feline pets.
-They can be found by ripping up sheet metal, assorted backyard rubbish and timber piles, or in the wild, thick beds of leaf litter, which they love to lurk in, in order to pounce on unsuspecting skinks walking past.
+Red-naped snakes grow to a maximum of 45cm, and are especially common in suburban Brisbane.
+They sometimes fall into backgarden swimming pools, or are dragged through the cat-flap by feline pets.
+In urban areas, they can be found by ripping up sheet metal, assorted backyard rubbish and timber piles.
+In the wild, they can be found by rummaging through thick beds of leaf litter, which they love to lurk in, in order to pounce on unsuspecting skinks walking past.

 This snake sometimes appears in communal formation, gathering in the same spot.
 Scientists visited a sheet of corrugated iron in Menangle, New South Wales 14 times over 32 months, and each time they found 6-8 red-naped snakes lurking comfortably below.
-They’ve also been found sharing hibernation sites with yellow-faced whipsnakes.
+They’ve also been found sharing hibernation sites with the yellow-faced whipsnake.

 Leave a Comment